 Put yourself in a viewer’s shoes and walk yourself through the house tour from the beginning.

 Picture yourself driving down the street towards the home.
 Rubbish is strewn all over the pavement.
-The front gate of the property is rusty and creaky and catches on overgrown grass behind it.
+The property’s front gate is rusty and creaky and catches on overgrown grass behind it.
 When you knock on the front door, you can see paint peeling off of it.

 What impression does this give the viewer before they’ve even entered your physical home?

 Staging your home begins outdoors.
-Apply fresh coats of paint to the doors and window frames, cut back unruly grass and trees, de-weed, and get rid of any litter.
+Apply fresh coats of paint to the doors and window frames, cut back unruly grass and trees, de-weed, and eliminate any litter.
 The place will look rejuvenated and welcoming, setting up all future viewings with a good start.